 The impetus of the crime, you will guess.
-M. Imberger had perceived the attentions of Maxence towards his wife, without believing yet that he was her lover.
-In a violent confrontation, he’d ordered Max to leave.
+M. Imberger had perceived the attentions of Maxence towards his wife, without believing yet that Max was her lover.
+In a violent confrontation, he’d ordered his nephew to leave.

 Maxence—it was he who gave me all the details, for he was a criminal of the talkative variety—had gained time from the absence of the young wife.
-(This was the night of the costume ball.)
+(Recall, this was the night of the costume ball.)
 He had hid himself in the office of his uncle, and strangled him with his hands.
 He then carried the body to the lowest part of the cellar.
-I would have found it there sooner, if the apparitions of M. Imberger did not oblige me to officially interrupt my searches.
+I would have found it sooner, if the apparitions of M. Imberger had not obliged me to officially interrupt my searches.

-These were truly a marvelous invention of the dandy Maxence.
-In one blow, they detoured suspicion and neatly forestalled my inquiry and interrogations.
-He had taken an impression on the bust of M. Imberger, you understand, and had fabricated the wax mask to resemble him.
+And this was a truly a marvelous invention of the dandy Maxence.
+In one blow, these appearances detoured suspicion and neatly forestalled my interrogations.
+He had taken an impression from the bust of M. Imberger, you understand, and had fabricated the wax mask to resemble him.

-He began using it when he saw me closing near.
-He donned the great cloak of the dead man at that moment when the light of lampposts mingles with that of fading day.
+When he saw me closing near he began using it.
+He donned the great cloak of the dead man at that hour when the light of lampposts mingles with that of fading day.
 He appeared, as you know, suddenly and rapidly, on his own face this other, frozen and haggard, so striking to all those who thought they had seen M. Imberger.

-This mask he’d hung at home over the fireplace, not, by an excess of cleverness, trying too hard to hide it, amid others grotesque or horrible, Chinese and Tibetan.
+This mask he had hung at home over the fireplace, not, by an excess of cleverness, trying too hard to hide it, amid others grotesque or horrible, Chinese and Tibetan.
 Little Cora, brought there one night, chose to filch this one, to make her Carnival dress.

-It was thus that Maxence, betrayed by chance, which sometimes favors the criminal and sometimes the police, was conducted to the assize, where he was given only ten years—for they’d wanted to see in this a crime of passion.
+Maxence, betrayed by chance, which sometimes favors the criminal and sometimes the police, was conducted to the assize, where he was given only ten years—for they had wanted to see in this a crime of passion.

-Mme Imberger, herself in no way pursued, could not even appear as a witness.
+Mme Imberger, though in no way pursued, could not even appear as a witness.
 A cerebral fever held her between death and life; she did not cease in her delirium to repeat:

-But for Ferrier, who cared for her—as he was quite willing to tell me—there was no knowing whether she felt remorse at being the involuntary cause of her husband’s murder, for becoming the mistress of Maxence; or, if she regretted not being there to manage things, so to help her lover save himself…
+But for Ferrier, who cared for her—as he was quite willing to tell me—there was no knowing whether she felt remorse at being the involuntary cause of her husband’s murder, for becoming the mistress of Maxence, or if she regretted not being there to manage things, so as to help her lover save himself…

 The Ghost of M. Imberger